pablogs9/husarnet-docs/docs/begin-esp32.md

 python3 ./db_example.py
 ```

-In the code we're trying to connect to a websocket port 8001 served by the ESP32 board under defaul URL: `ws://esp32basic:8001`.
+In the code we're trying to connect to a websocket port 8001 served by the ESP32 board under a defaul URL: `ws://esp32basic:8001`.
 If connection is established, we send a name of a waveform to be generated by ESP32 and then store each received fake sensor data in `exampledb.db` (created by Python program if not existing).

 ------